 Once you’ve been wearing contacts for a while, it’s easy to get tired of shelling out the big bucks when you get them from your eye doctor.
 If you are like me, you have been wondering if there’s a better way.
 Fortunately, contacts are another thing that companies now sell directly online – so you are probably wondering if you can avoid the markup and get them “direct”.

 But, like everything on the internet, there are many different options.
 How do you decide which of the numerous subscription services available is right for you?
 They all promise that you can easily sign up online and receive contacts every month in your mailbox.
 These subscription services generally cost less as well.
 Are the contacts the same brands that you are used to, or are they at least similar?

-What’s the difference between Waldo, 1-800 Contacts and Sightbox?
+What’s the difference between Waldo and 1-800 Contacts?

-1-800 Contacts, Waldo and Sightbox all provide a way to order contacts online and get them delivered directly to your door.
+1-800 Contacts and Waldo both provide a way to order contacts online and get them delivered directly to your door.
 In addition to the convenience of getting everything sent right to you, they also promise cost savings in many cases.

 These companies work in slightly different ways, so it’s worth knowing the nuances between the three.